I was born a listener.

 I started a master’s program in English literature at Middlebury College in Vermont.
 There, among the Green Mountains that Robert Frost visited for 40 summers, I read his poetry and that of many others.
 I wrote poems.
 I learned to economize my words.
 When I switched gears to pursue a master's in journalism at the University of Missouri, I carried that economy with me.

 Curiosity drives my journalism.
 I am always learning.
 I am interested in politics and issues of social and environmental justice.
 I pore through documents for in-depth stories.
 I draw on my training in investigative techniques, computer-assisted reporting, visual storytelling and narrative writing.
-I also enjoy writing features about poets, cowboys and men who play Santa Claus.
+I have been trained to teach and guide solutions-focused journalism.

 I have had the opportunity to return to Europe as a journalist at the invitation of the Delegation of the European Union to the United States.